testillano/h2agent/README.md

 Expected request method (*POST*, *GET*, *PUT*, *DELETE*, *HEAD*).

+The modern `HTTP` specification (RFC 9110) states that all general-purpose `HTTP` servers must implement at least the `GET` and `HEAD` methods.
+The implementation of `HEAD` must be equivalent to `GET` for the same resource, with the sole and crucial difference that the `HEAD` response must never contain a message body (entity).
+A `HEAD` response is obligated by the `HTTP` specification to include exactly the same headers as the corresponding `GET` response.
+Therefore, the headers that become "mandatory" for `HEAD` are those that the server's logic would generate for the `GET` to that `URI`, in addition to the fundamental headers for any `HTTP` response.
+However, the "mock server" mode of this application allows simulating `HEAD` responses that are incorrect or do not follow the specification.
+In fact, by default, the `HEAD` response corresponding to a `GET` provision configured is not automatically implemented; instead, the user must actively do this when setting up the mock.
+That is to say: by default, the mock server does not follow strictly the specification, as it is not a real `HTTP` server, until the user configures it.

 ##### requestUri

 Request *URI* path (percent-encoded) to match depending on the algorithm selected.
 It includes possible query parameters, depending on matching filters provided for them.